Culture-Led English Learning

 Not only is it designed by an artist, but we often partner with our local creative community to deliver authentic English learning experiences.

-It is our particular kind of creativity that makes English learning fun, manageable, attractive and rewarding.
+Blue Noun’s particular kind of creativity makes English learning fun, manageable, attractive and rewarding.

-1. An Artist English Teacher Can Bring Quality Culture into the Classroom
+An Artist English Teacher Brings Quality Culture into the Classroom

-Art and culture open conversations and explore and stretch language.
+Art and culture open avenues for conversation, exploring and expanding language.

 For example, in one English class this week we looked at a citizen science/creative project called 𝗟𝗲𝗴𝗼 𝗟𝗼𝘀𝘁 𝗔𝘁 𝗦𝗲𝗮.